solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_00_Intro_MySQL.md

 Though MySQL has a distinct set of advantages, it does compete with other common relational database offerings.
 Though the emphasis of this guide is operating MySQL on Azure to architect scalable applications, it is important to be aware of other potential offerings such as MariaDB.
 MariaDB is a fork from the original MySQL code base when Oracle purchased MySQL.

 While MariaDB is compatible with the MySQL protocol, the project is not managed by Oracle, and its maintainers claim that this allows them to better compete with other proprietary databases.
-Althought you have several options to choose from, MySQL has over twenty years of development experience backing it, and businesses appreciate the platform's maturity.
+Although you have several options to choose from, MySQL has over twenty years of development experience backing it, and businesses appreciate the platform's maturity.

 Another popular open-source MySQL competitor is PostgreSQL.
 MySQL supports many of the advanced features of PostgreSQL, such as JSON storage, replication and failover, and partitioning, in an easy-to-use manner.
 Microsoft offers cloud-hosted PostgreSQL, which you can compare with cloud-hosted MySQL [in Microsoft Learn.](https://docs.microsoft.com/learn/modules/deploy-mariadb-mysql-postgresql-azure/2-describe-open-source-offerings)